ad-dp/DS-200_data_science_project/README.md

-Data Science Projects: India Sectoral Analysis
-This repository contains two distinct data analysis projects focusing on different sectors in India.
-Each project uses Python for exploratory data analysis and visualization.
+Data analysis of the R&D expenditure in India and the Educational perfromance of districts in India.

 Project 1: Analysis of R&D Expenditure by Economic Activity Project Overview
 This project analyzes the Research & Development (R&D) expenditure across various economic sectors in India for the fiscal years 2018-19, 2019-20, and 2020-21.
 The goal is to identify trends, top-spending sectors, and the overall distribution of R&D investment.

-Data Source
+Data:
-The dataset used is the sector-wise R&D expenditure data.
+The dataset used is the sector-wise R&D expenditure data for the fiscal years 2018-19, 2019-20, and 2020-21.

-Source: India's Open Government Data (OGD) Platform
+Source: India's Open Government Data (OGD) Platform, data.gov.in

-Website: data.gov.in

-Citation (example format):

-Department of Science and Technology, Government of India.
-(2022).
-Research & Development Expenditure by Economic Activity.
-Retrieved from data.gov.in.

 Files for this Project
 rd_analysis_colab.py: Python script for analysis.